Celyagd/celyagd.github.io/hackresearch/index.md

 - organises **events** in France, including introductory workshops and debates on *open science* (see our events page in [French](http://hackyourphd.org/evenements/) and [English](http://hackyourphd.org/en/event/)).
 We have conducted **code** (python) training workshops [Open Geek](https://github.com/HackYourResearch/ateliers-open-geek)

-.
-Since 2020, we organize the [OpenESR meetings](https://openesr.frama.io/rencontres) with inno3.

 - produces **online content** to help people discover different aspects of *open science* and the different people involved.
 The HackYourResearch blog contains various articles, interviews but also more original formats to communicate on this subject (e.g. [flyers](http://hackyourphd.org/en/flyers/)), [ebook](http://hackyourphd.org/wp-content/uploads/2016/04/Ebook_Final_VF_LD.pdf).
 We have interviewed more than 60 people whose comments are available on [Archive.org](https://archive.org/details/@hackyourphd).

 <Figure>